-S&TC's work for the foreseeable future will be to campaign for closure of open-net salmon farms to protect wild Atlantic salmon and sea trout from interactions with farmed salmon.
-We are recruiting a farmed salmon campaign manager to grow public awareness of the threats to wild salmon from farming.
-We plan persuade chefs, food writers and other influencers to boycott farmed salmon.
+WildFish's work for the foreseeable future will be to campaign for closure of open-net salmon farms to protect wild Atlantic salmon and sea trout from interactions with farmed salmon.
+We recruited a farmed salmon campaign manager to grow public awareness of the threats to wild salmon from farming.
+We are now campaigning to persuade chefs, food writers and other influencers to boycott farmed salmon.